Butler Blue: Butler Blue IV

 Blue IV was the only male among a litter of three puppies bred by Jodi and Cameron Madaj (pronounced "mayday").
 They have a son who played soccer at Butler, and Jodi had regularly provided pregame treats for Butler's live mascots since Blue II became the mascot in 2004.
 When Phillips examined the litter at six weeks of age he noticed the male stood out among the others.
-In an interview for the university, he noted, "There’s a lot to consider with bulldogs, and we looked at everything.
+In an interview for the university, he noted, "There's a lot to consider with bulldogs, and we looked at everything.
 He will be awesome.
 He is a super cool puppy.
 He is super easy going and not aggressive at all.
 Everything fell in line with this dog."
 Blue IV spent the first several weeks after being unveiled meeting students and adjusting to his new role, and had completed a training course alongside Krauss at a local dog obedience school before the "Changing of the Collar" ceremony.

 Prior to the 2021 NCAA Division I men's basketball tournament, which was moved in its entirety to Butler's home city of Indianapolis and nearby areas in Indiana due to COVID-19, with some games played at Hinkle Fieldhouse, Butler launched a publicity campaign declaring Blue IV to be the "Mayor of March", complete with a proclamation purportedly from Blue.
 The mascot was Butler's quasi-official tournament ambassador, attending many games and tournament-related events.

 Butler Blue III ("Trip")

-Butler Blue III (born December 23, 2011), also called Trip, served from May 2013 until his retirement from the role in May 2020.
+Butler Blue III (born December 23, 2011 – April 6, 2024), also called Trip, served from May 2013 until his retirement from the role in May 2020.
 Cared for by Michael Kaltenmark and his wife Tiffany, Blue III weighs 65 pounds and is distinguished by his red brindle and white markings.

-Trip made his debut before a sellout crowd in Hinkle Fieldhouse prior to a men’s basketball game on Feb.
+Trip made his debut before a sellout crowd in Hinkle Fieldhouse prior to a men's basketball game on Feb.
 18, 2012.

-Also of note, Blue III is the great grandson of Ch.
-Cherokee Legend Rock, one of the nation’s winningest and most decorated English Bulldogs of the last decade and of all time.
-Fitting lineage, since Blue III worked closely with Blue II to learn the true art of being “America’s Dog” on and off the campus of Butler University.
-Now an recognized AKC Canine Good Citizen, Blue III has assumed the primary role of official mascot for Butler University.
+Also of note, Blue III is the great-grandson of Ch.
+Cherokee Legend Rock, one of the nation's winningest and most decorated English Bulldogs of the last decade and of all time.
+Fitting lineage, since Blue III worked closely with Blue II to learn the true art of being “America's Dog” on and off the campus of Butler University.
+Now a recognized AKC Canine Good Citizen, Blue III has assumed the primary role of official mascot for Butler University.

-Aptly nicknamed “Trip” (short for Triple, since he is the third mascot in succession), this red brindled, AKC-registered English bulldog also resides with the Michael Kaltenmark ’02, Director of External Relations, and his wife Tiffany.
-In addition, Blue III enjoys great care and support from Bark Tutor, City Dogs Grocery, Don Hinds Ford, Good Dog Hotel & Spa, Holistic Select, Nike, Wellness Pet Company, and Dr. Kurt Phillips’ 92 of Mass Ave Animal Clinic and Fountain Square Animal Clinic.
+Aptly nicknamed "Trip" (short for Triple, since he is the third mascot in succession), this red brindled, AKC-registered English bulldog also resides with the Michael Kaltenmark '02, Director of External Relations, and his wife Tiffany.
+In addition, Blue III enjoys great care and support from Bark Tutor, City Dogs Grocery, Don Hinds Ford, Good Dog Hotel & Spa, Holistic Select, Nike, Wellness Pet Company, and Dr. Kurt Phillips '92 of Mass Ave Animal Clinic and Fountain Square Animal Clinic.